nortbotics/jekyll-ecommerce-theme/_posts/2014-09-12-common-problems-3d-printing-with-pla.md

 Lastly, now that you have your new fan duct you will want to make sure you keep that fan running all the time!

+__UPDATE (10/26):__ Turns out this fan will probably end up leaving your 'nozzle tip cooling' somewhat underpowered.
+I ended up seeing worse printing performance when it came to bridging.
+Also, I noticed that the edges on the side opposite the fan were ending up with a worse quality finish.
+I was starting to think I needed a fan on the other side focused at the nozzle tip but then decided to go another way with it, and have one fan focused on the nozzle while the 2nd fan was focused entirely on the area above the melting chamber and below the 'cold end' of the extruder.
+Scrool to bottom of this post for more on adding a 2nd fan.

 That's it.
 Hopefully with these tips you can keep heat creep to a minimum and keep that printer running!

-__UPDATE (9/29):  Unfortunately, my problems persisted and I eventually ended up having to my extruder head replaced by the manufacturer!
-So far, Lulzbot support has been excellent!__
+__UPDATE (9/29):__  Unfortunately, my problems persisted and I eventually ended up having to my extruder head replaced by the manufacturer!
+So far, Lulzbot support has been excellent!

+__UPDATE (10/26):__ I finally seem to have resolved my issues with heat creep.
+The new extruder head didn't fix it, but it did help (I had contaiminated the prior one by getting PTFE grinds into the melting chamber).
+Here's what finally did the trick - [Adding A Second Fan Targeting Heat Creep]({% post_url 2014-10-26-adding-a-second-fan-targeting-heat-creep %})